confidential-computing/governance/TAC/Meetings/2023/2023-11-16/TAC Minutes 2023-11-16.md

 Upon motion duly made and seconded all were in favor.
 It was therefore:

-RESOLVED: That the minutes of the November 2, 2023 meeting of the Technical Advisory Council of the Confidential Computing Consortium as distributed to the members of the TAC in advance of this meeting are hereby adopted and approved.
+**RESOLVED**: That the minutes of the November 2, 2023 meeting of the Technical Advisory Council of the Confidential Computing Consortium as distributed to the members of the TAC in advance of this meeting are hereby adopted and approved.

 ### Action Item Review

-#### rust-spdm mentor**
+#### rust-spdm mentor

    * Mr. Middleton stated that he would create a Github issue to discuss the mentor process.